 The Fund intends to make quarterly distributions to its shareholders.
 The Fund may establish a predetermined dividend rate, which may be modified by the Board from time to time.
-If, for any distribution, investment company taxable income (which term includes net short-term capital gain), if any, and net tax-exempt income, if any, is less than the amount of the predetermined dividend rate, then assets of the Fund will be sold and the difference will generally be a tax-free return of capital from the Fund's assets.
+If, for any distribution, investment company taxable in come (which term includes net short-term capital gain), if any, and net tax-exempt income, if any, is less than the amount of the predetermined dividend rate, then assets of the Fund will be sold and the difference will generally be a tax-free return of capital from the Fund's assets.
 The Fund's final distribution for each calendar year will include any remaining investment company taxable income and net tax-exempt income undistributed during the year, as well as all net capital gain realized during the year.
 If the total distributions made in any calendar year exceed investment company taxable income, net tax-exempt income and net capital gain, such excess distributed amount would be treated as ordinary dividend income to the extent of the Fund's current and accumulated earnings and profits.
-Payments in excess of the earnings and profits would first be a tax-free return of capital to the extent of the adjusted tax basis in the shares.
-After such adjusted tax basis is reduced to zero, the payment would constitute capital gain (assuming the shares are held as capital assets).
+Payments in excess of the earnings and profits would first be a tax-free return of capital gain (assuming the shares are held as capital assets).
 This distribution policy may, under certain circumstances, have certain adverse consequences to the Fund and its shareholders because it may result in a return of capital resulting in less of a shareholder's assets being invested in the Fund and, over time, increase the Fund's expense ratio.
 The distribution policy also may cause the Fund to sell a security at a time it would not otherwise do so in order to manage the distribution of income and gain.